 Ulugbeg Madrasa in Bukhara

 During the reign of Ulugbek (Timur’s grandson) education was actively developing throughout the Timurid empire.
 Engaged in educational activities, Ulugbek erected many splendid madrasahs in various cities.
 The current Ulugbeg’s Madrassa in Bukhara was erected in 1417.
 It is the earliest of three such madrassas and the other two later ones are established in Samarkand and Gijduvan.
-This madrassa sits east of the Poi Kalyon next to the Abdul Aziz Khan madrassah and not far from two of the trading domes of Bukhara.
+This madrassa in Bukhara sits east of the Poi Kalyon, opposite the Abdul Aziz Khan madrassah and not far from two of the trading domes of Bukhara and is therefore easily visited while walking in the Bukhara old town center.

 Initially, the educational institution, built by Ulugbek’s order, was designed to fit 80 students.
 The madrassah was focused on the subject of mathematical and astronomical sciences, the Arabic language and religion.
 According to historical data, up to 150 students studied here at the same time.
 They had not only housing but also a decent scholarship.